MohamedKasem99/3D-drone-control-in-gazebo/README.md

 In the graph, we can see the running topics.
 The simplest way to explain the flow is the following:

-1- obtain the IMU raw data from /imu/data_raw topic
+1- /imu_raw_publisher is a UDP listener that gets the raw data from NodeMCU and publishes it on imu/data_raw topic for the complementary filter to see.

-2- filter the data by the /complementary_filter_node and publish it to /imu/rpy/filtered topic
+2- /complementary_filter_node subscribes to imu/data_raw to obtain and filter incoming raw data then publish it to /imu/rpy/filtered topic

 3- get the filtered data and convert it to command velocity messages by the /rpy_to_cmdvel node that subscribes to /imu/rpy/filtered and publishes on /cmd_vel